fauna/fauna-shell/README.md

 1. Run `fauna list-endpoints` to see all your endpoints.
 If you haven't added any yet, you should just see the `cloud` endpoint that was added when you went through the login flow.

 2. By default, the Fauna Docker image serves data via port 8443 (check your Docker logs to confirm the port number).
-To add this, run the follwing:
+To add this, run the following:

 ```bash
 fauna add-endpoint http://localhost:8443 # Doesn't work with HTTPS
 ```

-3. When prompted, provide the endpint key and then give it a name (ex. `localhost`)
+3. When prompted, provide the endpoint key and then give it a name (ex. `localhost`)

 4. Now, you can interact with your local database through the Fauna Shell by running the command below: